Associate Chair and Associate Professor of Sociology

-Using demographic and other quantitative methods, Christine Percheski studies how recent and ongoing changes in family life are related to changing patterns of social inequality in the United States.
+Using demographic and other quantitative methods, Christine Percheski studies economic inequality, families, and health policy in the United States.

 SOCIOL 310: Family and Social Learning